greenboxal/doggohub/doc/university/glossary/README.md

 ### Gitorious

 A web-based hosting service for projects using Git.
-It was acquired by GitLab and we discontinued the service.
-Read the[Gitorious Acquisition Blog Post](https://about.gitlab.com/2015/03/03/gitlab-acquires-gitorious/).
+It was acquired by DoggoHub and we discontinued the service.
+Read the[Gitorious Acquisition Blog Post](https://about.doggohub.com/2015/03/03/doggohub-acquires-gitorious/).

 ### Go